When is the Best Time to Visit Ireland?

 - Valentine’s Day – Valentine’s Day, February 14, is celebrated in Ireland as it is in many other countries, with love and romance.
 There are countless restaurants throughout the country that offer special dinners for the day, along with castle hotels that provide romance packages.

-- Chinese New Year – Dublin hosts an annual Chinese New Year Festival that takes place over the first half of February, with the 12th annual festival in 2019 the Year of the Pig.
-Expect pig-themed family entertainment, arts and crafts, workshops, food, musical performances, and martial arts displays.
+- Chinese New Year – Dublin hosts an annual Chinese New Year Festival that takes place over the first half of February.
+Expect year-themed family entertainment, arts and crafts, workshops, food, musical performances, and martial arts displays.

 Ireland in March

 - Saint Patrick’s Day – There no better place to be for St. Patrick’s Day than Ireland, but prepare for big crowds, busy pubs and interruptions in public transport.
-The St. Patrick’s Festival takes place over five days, March 14 through March 18 in 2019, and includes parades around the country.
+The St. Patrick’s Festival takes place over 5 days and includes parades around the country.
 There is no bigger and more spectacular procession than Dublin’s.
-As the official day, March 17, falls on a Sunday in 2019, the public holiday which includes closures, is on Monday, March 18.

-- Dingle International Film Festival – Ranked as one of the world’s best film festivals for location, atmosphere, and content, this annual festival, held over four days in March (the 21st through 24th in 2019) offers unique screening experiences with stars, workshops, and seminars, including free family-friendly screenings.
+- Dingle International Film Festival – Ranked as one of the world’s best film festivals for location, atmosphere, and content, this annual festival, held over four days in March offers unique screening experiences with stars, workshops, and seminars, including free family-friendly screenings.

-- Cork Sound Fair – A music festival that gives artists a platform to showcase experimental sound through live performances and installations in late March – March 28 through March 31 in 2019.
+- Cork Sound Fair – A music festival that gives artists a platform to showcase experimental sound through live performances and installations in late March.

 Ireland in April